deanna-stover/coursesCNU/2020/idst270fall2020.md

 ## [Juxta Edition](https://deanna-stover.github.io/coursesCNU/2020/idst270fall2020/juxta)

-You will be responsible for transcribing a portion of two versions of "The Yellow Wall-Paper" and writing a short essay.
+You will be responsible for transcribing a portion of "The Yellow Wall-Paper" manuscript and writing a short essay.

 ## [Twine Assignment](https://deanna-stover.github.io/coursesCNU/2020/idst270fall2020/twine)

-You will create a Twine game about a historical or modern social issue and write a research paper after I approve your proposal and annotated bibliography.
+You will produce a Twine game about a historical or modern social issue and write a research paper after I approve your proposal and annotated bibliography.

 ## [Final Reflection](https://deanna-stover.github.io/coursesCNU/2020/idst270fall2020/final-reflection)

-Drawing on the entire semester, you will create a media essay that incorporates tweets, readings, and links from class along with your reflections on your own work throughout the semester, the course as a whole, and the Digital Humanities more broadly.
+Drawing on the entire semester, you will create a media reflection essay.

 _____